 - Fullness in your ear or feeling of the ear is plugged

 However, earwax is not always bad for your ears.
 It can only cause hearing loss if earwax builds up too much.
 The other reason for that is your attempt to clean your ear using cotton-swab where you end up pushing it back into the ear canal.
 This may result in the requirement of hearing aid.

 Earwax is a natural part of your ear health, but it may be bothersome.
 Removing earwax should be avoided with any object which can worsen the problem.
 In some cases, even the eardrum or ear canal get damaged with the use of cotton swabs.

 Medical help is usually necessary, only when excess earwax doesn’t come out on its own.
 If you suspect to have earwax buildup or blockage, consult the doctor for assistance.
 Most people don’t require medical help frequently for earwax removal.
 In fact, a once-a-year cleaning by your doctor is usually enough to keep blockage at bay.

 Seek medical help if you’re unable to clear the earwax or if ear becomes irritated.
 There are other conditions that may cause symptoms of earwax buildup.
 It’s important for the doctor to rule those out.
 The doctor may use following methods to remove earwax:

 - A curette, i.e a small, curved instrument

 In most cases, hearing returns to normal immediately after earwax removal.
 However, some people are much prone to produce more earwax and will face the problem again.

-In this article, we have tried to explain everything you should be knowing about impacted ear wax.
+In this article, we have tried to explain everything you should be knowing about impact ear wax.
 In case, you need more advice & details regarding the best ways to get rid of earwax, you should consult a doctor.
-Dial our toll-free number 1800-121-4408 to get in touch with a hearing expert.